 - Books, music, and other media

 What types of payment does Goodwill accept?

-Goodwill accepts cash, checks, all major credit cards, and Goodwill gift certificates.
+Goodwill accepts cash, all major credit cards, and Goodwill gift certificates.
 As of February 1, 2018, we will no longer accept checks for purchases made in our stores.

 Where are Southern Oregon Goodwill’s offices and stores located?

 Southern Oregon Goodwill is headquartered in Medford, Oregon, with retail stores and Workforce Development offices in Douglas, Jackson, Josephine, Klamath, Lake and Siskiyou (CA) counties.
 We employ 305 people working in Mission Services, administration, nine retail stores, three as-is outlets and 12 donation sites.
 To find a location near you, visit www.sogoodwill.org/locations/

 Does Goodwill sell everything it receives from donors?

 No, but we do try to find the highest use for every material dropped off at our donation sites.
 Although Goodwill as long been known as the “original recycler,” these days we think of it as “up-cycling”: finding new and better uses for things that would otherwise go to waste.
 Through an alliance with ECS Regenesis, for instance, we ensure that any donated computer equipment is responsibly salvaged, not shipped abroad and burned to extract precious metals.
 We’re helping the cities and counties we serve reach their goal of zero waste while raising additional money by selling valuable scrap materials.
 In 2016, we diverted 7.06 million pounds from our local landfills.